MicrosoftDocs/VBA-Docs/api/Word.Adjustments.md

 Different shapes have different numbers of adjustment values, different kinds of adjustments change the geometry of a shape in different ways, and different kinds of adjustments have different ranges of valid values.

+> [!NOTE]
- **Note**  Because each adjustable shape has a different set of adjustments, the best way to verify the adjustment behavior for a specific shape is to manually create an instance of the shape, make adjustments with the macro recorder turned on, and then examine the recorded code.
+> Because each adjustable shape has a different set of adjustments, the best way to verify the adjustment behavior for a specific shape is to manually create an instance of the shape, make adjustments with the macro recorder turned on, and then examine the recorded code.

 The following table summarizes the ranges of valid adjustment values for different types of adjustments.
 In most cases, if you specify a value that's beyond the range of valid values, the closest valid value will be assigned to the adjustment.